okikio/ai-typescript-check/README.md

   "extension": "ts"
 });

-// Send a GET request to the API const res = await fetch(`https://ts-check.okikio.dev/twoslash?options=${options}`)
+// Initiate a GET request to the API const res = await fetch(`https://ts-check.okikio.dev/twoslash?options=${options}`)

-// Log the response
+// Output the response
 console.log({
   json: await res.json()
 })
 ```

-## Response Format
+## Response

-The API returns a JSON object with the following properties:
+The API will return a JSON object containing the following information:

 - `code`: The original code that was sent to the API.
 - `extension`: The file extension of the code.
 - `highlights`: An array of highlights from the code.
 - `queries`: An array of queries from the code.
+This is particularly useful for understanding how the code interacts with the TypeScript system.
 - `staticQuickInfos`: An array of quick info objects, each containing details about a specific part of the code.
 - `errors`: An array of errors found in the code.
 - `warnings`: An array of warnings about the code.